Analog ensemble forecasts of solar wind parameters: Quantification of the predictability and time-domain spectral performance: Open Research

 \section{Open Research}

 The original spacecraft observation dataset published by NASA Space Physics Data Facility and the Space Sciences Laboratory has been accessed by the Coordinated Data Analysis Web (CDAWeb) through the Python module cdasws \cite{lin_wind_2021}.
 Figures were made with Matplotlib version 3.9.1 \cite{hunter_matplotlib_2007,caswell_matplotlibmatplotlib_2021}, available under the Matplotlib license at \url{https://matplotlib.org/}.
-The Python software and Jupyter notebooks used to obtain and analyse the AnEn forecasts are available on [temporary link for review process only \cite{simon_wind_2025-1}].
-The datasets, forecasts and analysis data are available on [temporary link for review process only \cite{simon_wind_2025}].
+The Python software and Jupyter notebooks used to obtain and analyse the AnEn forecasts are available on \citeA{simon_analog_2025}.
+The datasets, forecasts and analysis data are available on \citeA{simon_analog_2025-1}.
 Schematics have been built with Microsoft 365 PowerPoint.